Hendawyy/Final-Project-iti/README.md

   ```
 4. You will be prompted to enter the project ID.
 > [!NOTE]
-> you can get the project id by going to the GCP console and in the dashboard you will find the project id
+>If you're unsure where to find your project ID, visit the GCP console dashboard to locate this essential piece of information.
-> The chosen project will be the default project for all the gcloud commands till changed
+> Your chosen project will serve as the default project for all gcloud commands until it's changed.

 ---- 🌟 ----